About the Coeur d'Alene Center

 The University of Idaho Coeur d’Alene shapes the future of North Idaho by bringing university resources into our local communities.
 The center engages university expertise to transform education, develop innovative research and cultivate a knowledge-based economy.

 Students can reach higher education excellence in Coeur d’Alene through live and online undergraduate and graduate programs.
-Six U of I colleges are represented with 17 local faculty.
+Six U of I colleges are represented with nearly 20 local faculty.
 Video conferencing allows classroom collaboration statewide.
 Professional development and certificate programs bring continuing education opportunities to leaders in both the public and private sector.

 Technological innovation is carving a prominent place in the future of North Idaho.
 The University of Idaho Coeur d’Alene elevates this emerging sector with tech opportunities for all.
 More than 1,000 middle and high school students have attended a Dig’nIT tech camp since the program’s inception in 2013.
 In the heart of downtown, a robotics laboratory is home to the local Computer Science and Cybersecurity degree programs.
 Coeur d’Alene Computer Science students piloted Co-op Education in 2018, allowing students to spend six to 12 months during their junior and senior years working full time for near-market pay in the regional tech industry.
 For learners of all ages, the center spearheads Inspire Idaho, which provides free app development training statewide.